Rockie156/SE410/README.md

-# SE410
+# SE 410
-Repository for the SE 410 @ Drexel University
+# Repository for SE 410 at Drexel University